jeog/TOSDataBridge/README.md

 - Object code and logs are placed into an intermediate sub-directory of /VisualStudioBuild of form /$(Configuration)/$(Platform).
 After the object code is linked the binaries are sent to a sub-directory of /bin of form /$(Configuration)/$(Platform) and the symbol files (if applicable) are sent to /symbols/$(Configuration).

 - There are 32 and 64 bit (Win32 and x64) binaries included along with the relevant configurations in the VisualStudio solution.
 Debug versions have a "_d" suffix to avoid collisions.
 It's up to the user to choose and use the correct builds for ALL modules.
 The python library will search for the underlying DLL (-x64 vs. -x86) that matches the build of that version of python.
+The java wrapper requires a build type that matches the Java Runtime(JRE) version.

 ### Contents